 Gallery: 2021 Honda CRF300L

 At 7,000 rpm, the wound-up 286cc single shuddered through the bars and pegs.
 By 8,000 rpm, the tremors were significant enough to prompt upshifts.
-The CRF300L Rally’s standard handlebar weights and rubber foot peg platforms greatly reduce the effect, but the dirt-focused CRF300L doesn’t benefit from such accommodations.
+The CRF300L Rally’s standard handlebar weights and rubber foot peg platforms greatly reduce the effect, but the -focused CRF300L doesn’t benefit from such accommodations.
 Luckily, sixth gear functions as overdrive, reducing vibes at higher speeds.

 At 70 mph in top gear, both models cruise along at 7,000 rpm with only faint vibes coursing through the bars.
 Those especially averse to the platform’s pulses, fret not.
 Users can adjust the programmable shift light to suit their preferred shift point.
 That feature came in handy away from a stop as well, as the CRF300L’s short first gear elicited equally short shifts.
 No, the CRF isn’t wheelie-happy after the volume increase, but it’s the manner in which the dual-sport lays down the power that’s impressive.

 Clutch systems rarely receive the recognition they deserve, but it's hard to overstate the impact of the CRF300L’s new slipper clutch.
 Operating the previous version was no hard feat, yet the 2021 edition reduces lever resistance by an additional 20 percent.
 That light pull promoted controlled lever actuation and modulation throughout my time with both models.

 Feathering the clutch during uphill climbs or upon corner exit was a predictable affair.
 Two fingers provided more than enough force, and the slipper always seemed to deliver the appropriate helping of power to the back wheel.
 That, in turn, will build consistency and confidence in newcomers, which is the CRF300L’s main objective.